-Dissemination of Information for WP Groups: In order to positively promote aspiration to HE, the College has invested in a new central hub (Webpage) on the website which will host all undergraduate application information such as: an Entry Guidelines Brochure, the College Undergraduate Prospectus, Degree Programme Talks, a BA Liberal Arts Information Leaflet, a Campus Video tour, Subject Study, Applications and Admissions Advice including a Financial Advice Leaflet.
+Dissemination of Information for WP Groups: To positively promote aspiration to HE, the College has invested in a new central hub on the website which will host all undergraduate application information such as: an Entry Guidelines Brochure, the College Undergraduate Prospectus, Degree Programme Talks, a Campus Video tour, Subject Study, Applications and Admissions Advice including a Financial Advice Leaflet.
 These are available both in electronic form (through the College website) and hard copies of the Entry Guidelines and various leaflets are distributed at Open Days, Taster Events, Careers Fairs, or during School Visits.
 These documents provide a variety of information including course outlines, course requirements, application procedures, opportunities associated with the different programmes, financial advice, and information on student support.
-The information is directed at applicants with specific needs, students with a disability, mature (adult) learners, and care leavers.
+The information is directed at applicants with a disability/specific learning need, mature (adult) learners, and care leavers.

 College Open Day for WP students: This annual event normally takes place in September.
 Its purpose is to give post-primary school students (Years 13 & 14), and FE College students from underrepresented groups, the opportunity to visit the College and gain wide-ranging information on all aspects of Higher Education.
-All secondary and grammar schools in Northern Ireland are invited and in recent times schools attending have included: St Mary's, Glen Road, CBS Glen Road, All Saints, St Louise's Comprehensive College, Coláiste Feirste, Wallace High School, Lagan College, Holy Cross College Strabane, Sacred Heart College Omagh, St Kevin's College, Lisnaskea, Holy Trinity College Cookstown, Belfast High School, Belfast Royal Academy, and Down High School.
+All secondary and grammar schools in Northern Ireland are invited and in recent times schools attending have included: St Mary's, Glen Road, St Genevieve's College Belfast, Blessed Trinity College Belfast, All Saints, St Louise's Comprehensive College, Coláiste Feirste, Wallace High School, Lagan College, Holy Cross College Strabane, Sacred Heart College Omagh, St Kevin's College, Lisnaskea, Holy Trinity College Cookstown, Belfast High School, Belfast Royal Academy, St Paul's High School Bessbrook and Down High School.
+We provide a high degree of flexibility to prospective students who cannot attend our Open Day and offer Campus visits as well as information regarding degree courses, financial information as well as advice on the application process.

 Mature Students Evening: This event normally takes place in November and can happen remotely via Microsoft Teams or via a different platform as required.
-Mature students from all the SRC's & College staff are invited to find out more about undergraduate courses, entry requirements and indeed all aspects of life at St Mary's.
+Mature students from all the Regional College's & Regional College staff are invited to find out more about undergraduate courses, entry requirements and indeed all aspects of life at St Mary's.

-Taster Session: Schools and WAP pupils are targeted for this event which, although available all year round, takes place mainly during the last week of October (Halloween Break for the schools).
+Taster Session: Schools and WAP pupils/Adult returners are targeted for this event which, although available all year round, takes place mainly during the last week of October (Halloween Break for the schools).
 There is a particular emphasis on young males and on students from lower income families.